Ominous-Josef/vigilant-sniffle/api-data-fetching/README.md

-# API Data Fetching Showcase
+# API Data Fetching

 This project is a Next.js application designed to demonstrate various methods of fetching and displaying data from public APIs.
-It includes examples of data tables with pagination and sorting, as well as data visualization with charts.
+It includes examples of data listing with pagination and sorting, as well as data visualization with charts.

 ## Overview